pa0/Metodologia_Statystyka_1/README.md

 ## Future and Potential Lectures

-1. Graph Limits or Grahpons
-2. Visual Ranking (Buja)
-3. Tukey Depth
-4. ABC Sampling
+1. ABC Sampling
-5. Nonparametrics on Manifolds
+2. Nonparametrics on Manifolds
-6. Wrap-Up (give overview of all topics that we covered with follow-up courses)
+3. Wrap-Up (give overview of all topics that we covered with follow-up courses)

 ### Final Project Contents